The next JN meeting will be on September 6.

 Where R = Resource Points gained, I = Industry Points

-For example: If you have 5 industry points, then you would get 3.9 extra resource points a week, but as you get more, your bonus would increase more rapidly.
-Industry can help economies grow faster than agriculture can alone.
+For example: If you have 5 industry points, then you would get 5.1 extra resource points a week, but as you get more (especially after you get your 6th Industry Point), your bonuses would increase exponentially more rapidly.
+Industry can help economies grow much faster than agriculture can alone.

 Just like in real life though, agriculture and industry do not function separately.
 They help each other.
 Industry helps farms produce more and more.
 Without agriculture, industry cannot thrive without the food for its workers.
-So, after you acquire both industry and agriculture, the two will combine to give you a HUGE return in resource points each week.
+So, after you acquire both industry and agriculture, the two will combine to give you an even bigger return in resource points each week.
 This combination works as follows:

 A country doesn't need a military to fight a war.
 However, if it wants to be successful in war, it must have a professional, full-time military ready to defend the country at all times.
 Nearly all nations today have a military.
 Will yours?
-In the JN, military points work to help defend your country during war.
-They also give you the ability to go to war with another country.
+In the JN, Military Points (MP) work to help defend your country during war.
+They also give you the ability to go to war with another country or take military action for some Random Events.
 You cannot declare war without a military.
 Military points give your country an advantage during war by allowing you to roll the dice two extra times for each military point you have.
-A military point can be gained by trading one technology point, one industry point, and one agriculture point (because a military requires food and war materials).
+A military point can be gained by trading one industry point and one agriculture point (because a military requires food and war materials).
 Technology points also add to your country's military power during war.
 Each TP your country has adds 2% to your total dice roll during a conflict.
 Military also help you earn Military Resources which can also help you in war and can be traded to other nations.

 All good things can’t last.
 While you are busy trying to get points by finding good current events for your country and working hard in class, bad things are happening around the world too.
 If something happens in your country that has a bad effect, you will have to spend resource, agriculture, or industry points to “fix” your problem.
 Mr. Brunken will be scouring the news each week looking for problems each country is facing.
 These problems will be announced at the end of each JN Meeting.